MichaelCurrin/github-reporting-py/docs/usage.md

 These are not that useful for reporting, but their code is mostly self-contained so it is easy to understand how the API works in a single script or function.

-- This uses no variables in the request payload.
+- This runs without variables in the request payload.
     ```sh
     $ python -m demo.basic
     ```